 - The VoIP provider connection.

 Today, we’ll focus on the outlining the first three of these.
-This isn’t the place for a full primer on LAN security, but there is one aspect that is directly associated with
+This isn’t the place

 The reason I’m highlighting this one is that it’s the entry-point for the kinds of attacks that have become recent news (such as the company in Perth reported to have lost $12,000 in stolen phone calls).